 Bitcoin is becoming ever more popular as society progresses with technology.
-As more people get involved, an increasing part of the population is becoming interested in trading and investing in this dynamic and fast-growing currency.
-However, the commonly occurring thought – “is bitcoin secure” – is what keeps many from beginning their Bitcoin journey.
+As more people get involved, an increasing part of the population becomes interested in trading and investing in this dynamic and fast-growing currency.
+However, the commonly occurring thought – “is bitcoin secure” – keeps many from beginning their Bitcoin journey.

 Hackers are a particularly large concern since the currency is completely digital.
-This is true especially for those who do not have the basics down, or who lack understanding.
+This is true, especially for those who do not have the basics down or lack understanding.

 Taking into account the technology this digital token is built on, the protocols involved in the creation, sharing, and transactions of the currency, and an overall understanding of Bitcoin, we can come to an acceptable conclusion.

 Is Bitcoin Secure?
 Yes, For The Most Part